 Vines of Mexican origin that bloom during the hottest time of year.
 Bright green leaves in opposite pairs look like those of honeysuckle (Lonicera).
-Clusters of five-petaled, 1-in. blooms centered with ten stamens; petals are shaped like Ping-Pong paddles.
+Clusters of five-petaled, 1 inches blooms centered with ten stamens; petals are shaped like Ping-Pong paddles.
 Oddly winged seedpods look some- thing like butterflies and are sometimes used in dried arrangements.

-M. lilacina.
-LAVENDER ORCHID VINE.
-Zones CS, TS; USDA 9-11.
-To 1520 ft., with 112-in. leaves and lilac flowers that are followed by inch-wide seedpods.
-Plant is hardy to 1518F; leaves drop off at 22F.
+- To 1520 feet., with 112 inches leaves and lilac flowers that are followed by inch-wide seedpods.